 On June 27, 1844, the Prophet Joseph Smith and his brother Hyrum were martyred—killed by a mob that attacked them in Carthage Jail, located in Carthage, Illinois.
 The original jail has been carefully restored and is about a 30-minute drive from Historic Nauvoo.

-Plan Your Visit to Historic Nauvoo
+What to Expect in Historic Nauvoo

 Iowa Historic Sites